FedericaBucchieri/DevelopAtUbisoft_CityRunner/README.md

 Crucially, their implementation incorporates an object pooling mechanism.
 This system optimizes resource utilization and significantly enhances runtime performance by handling the instantiation and reclamation of game objects.
 Furthermore, the *Background Pool* takes charge of background elements, utilizing a pooling mechanism for background sprites.

+# Final Notes
+This repository includes the code produced by Federica Bucchieri during the mentorship program.
+Please note that it does not contain all the necessary files to run the project, as certain components are proprietary to Ubisoft Milan and cannot be published.
+However, you can still experience the game by running the provided GameTest.exe.